 The CHF selection, i.e. CHF address determination, by the SMF is done at the PDU session establishment, this selection shall be based on the following and with this priority order (highest to lowest):

-- PCF provided the CHF address(es) as part of the PCC rule.
+- CHF address(es) provided by the PCF for the PDU session.

 - UDM provided charging characteristics.